kube-bind/kube-bind/docs/content/usage/synchronization.md

 #### None Strategy

-The `none` strategy providers no consumer-separation at all.
+The `none` strategy provides no consumer-separation at all.
 Any cluster-scoped object on the consumer side is copied 1:1 to the provider side.

 !!! warning
     Due to the obvious downsides of this approach, `none` should be used only in special circumstances.